UniMath/agda-unimath/src/metric-spaces/pointwise-continuity-functions-metric-spaces.lagda.md

           ( sequence-convergent-sequence-Metric-Space A u)
           ( limit-convergent-sequence-Metric-Space A u)
           ( is-limit-convergent-sequence-Metric-Space A u)
-          ( pt-continuity-modulus-fun-Metric-Space A B f
+          ( modulus-pt-continuity-function-Metric-Space A B f
             ( limit-convergent-sequence-Metric-Space A u)
             ( H)
             ( d))